Tiffin Sambar | hotel style Idli Sambar

 Coriander leaves few

-How to make a tiffin Sambar with step by step pictures
+How to make a tiffin Sambar with step-by-step pictures

 • Firstly, wash toor dal and moong dal and discard the water